Prior Distribution and Model Confidence: Methods

 \section{Methods}

-This manuscript presents a method for understanding the influence of the prior data distribution on the confidence of prediction, independent of the predictive signal of the model.

-To investigate the effect of data distribution on model confidence, we selected several models trained on the same dataset.
-Specifically, all models were trained using the ImageNet-1K dataset \citep{deng2009imagenet}, ensuring a consistent distribution of training data between experiments.
-In order to understand the difference between the performance of our algorithm, we intentionally took several models from different classes with different numbers of parameters.
-The chosen models are: ResNet type models(Resnet-101 and Resnet-50 \citep{he2016resnet}), Visual Transformers \citep{touvron2021deit} (Deit-T, Deit-S and Deit-B) and a relatively small model ShuffleNet-V2 \citep{ma2018shufflenetv2}.
-The brief description of the models is shown in Table~\ref{tab:models}.
+To study the effect of data distribution on model confidence, we selected several models trained on the same dataset.
+All models were trained on the ImageNet-1K dataset \citep{deng2009imagenet}, ensuring a consistent training data distribution across experiments.
+To analyze differences in our framework's performance, we intentionally included embedding architectures from different model families with varying parameter counts.
+Specifically, we considered convolutional ResNet models (ResNet-50 and ResNet-101 \citep{he2016resnet}), Vision Transformer–based models \citep{touvron2021deit} (DeiT-T, DeiT-S, and DeiT-B), and the lightweight ShuffleNet-V2 model \citep{ma2018shufflenetv2}.
+A brief summary of the selected models is provided in Table~\ref{tab:models}.

-To understand the data distribution on which the models were trained, we analyzed the structure of the ImageNet-1K training set by computing image embeddings using several pretrained models.
-Specifically, we selected a diverse set of architectures to generate embeddings for each image in the dataset.
-These embedding-based representations allowed us to examine the statistical properties of the data in different feature spaces.
-The analysis provides insight into how various models perceive and encode the visual information present in the training distribution.
-It is worth mentioning that we took only the "train" part of the set since exactly on this set the models in Table~\ref{tab:models} were trained.
-For the embedding analysis, we chose the following models: The Dino-V1 model \citep{caron2021emerging}, Dino-V2 models \citep{oquab2023dinov2} with different embedding sizes (384, 768, 1024) and the MobileNet-V2 model \citep{sandler2018mobilenetv2}.
-Our choice of embedding models was motivated by two key considerations: the model size and the nature of the data used for pre-training.
-To assess the sensitivity of our algorithm to embedding dimensionality, we evaluated its performance on closely related models with varying embedding sizes.
-In addition, we were interested in understanding the effects of the data on which the embedding models were trained.
-We include a brief description of the embedding models in Table ~\ref{tab:embedding_models}.
+To characterize the data distribution on which the models were trained, we analyzed the structure of the ImageNet-1K training set by computing image embeddings using several pretrained models.
+We selected a diverse set of architectures to generate embedding representations for each image in the dataset, enabling an examination of the statistical properties of the data across different feature spaces.
+This embedding-based analysis provides insight into how different models encode the visual information present in the training distribution.

+We use only the training split of ImageNet-1K, as the models listed in Table~\ref{tab:models} were trained exclusively on this subset.
+For the embedding analysis, we employed the following models: DINO-v1 \citep{caron2021emerging}, DINO-v2 \citep{oquab2023dinov2} with embedding dimensions of 384, 768, and 1024, and MobileNet-V2 \citep{sandler2018mobilenetv2}.

+The selection of embedding models was guided by two main factors: model capacity and the nature of the data used for pretraining.
+To evaluate the sensitivity of our algorithm to embedding dimensionality, we compared performance across closely related models with different embedding sizes.
+Additionally, we investigated how differences in pretraining data influence the resulting embeddings.
+A brief summary of the embedding models is provided in Table~\ref{tab:embedding_models}.